From Jack’s Desk #36: Jack Gets Scorched For Fanning Flames of Fear RE Medicare

 “Jack, Please, stop unfairly fanning the flames of fear…”

-Last week, Jack Meligan released a video about Medicare entitled “Are You Violating Medicare’s Rules of the Road?”
-One of the comments Jack received to this video began with that very phase above.
+Jack Meligan released a video about Medicare entitled “Are You Violating Medicare’s Rules of the Road?”
+One of the comments Jack received to this video began with that very phrase above.
 (See below to view the entirety of this comment)

 Here is Jack’s response —